keithbuhler/keithbuhler.github.io/index.md

 Thank you for visiting.

-I'm Keith Buhler, a philosopher and classical educator.
-I'm currently the founding headmaster of a new classical academy in Southern California.

-This site is a guide to my professional activity and personal interests.
+I'm Keith Buhler, and this site is a guide to my professional activity and personal interests.

+## My work

+I'm currently the founding headmaster of an Orthodox Christian classical academy in California.
+In addition, I serve on the board of another classical school.
+I am an [Alcuin Fellow](http://www.alcuinfellowship.com/) (West Coast chapter).
+My academic research focuses on virtue ethics and naturalism.
+And in business I help others to leveraging real estate assets to generate passive income and long-term wealth.

 You may want to check out: